Cealgair/cealgairs-ct-downloader/windows/readme.txt

  Report bugs, etc.
  =================

  First of all, check if you have the latest version.
 This includes versions made by other people that are modification of this toolset.
-If this is the latest version, then check if it has already been listed at http://wiki.tockdom.com/wiki/Cealgair%27s_CT_Downloader.
+If this is the latest version, then check if the bug is has already been listed at http://wiki.tockdom.com/wiki/Cealgair%27s_CT_Downloader.
 If it hasn't, keep reading this section.

- The preferred way of reporting stuff is to report it on the talk/discussion page of this toolset at http://wiki.tockdom.com/wiki/Cealgair%27s_CT_Downloader.
+ The preferred way of reporting stuff is to report bugs on the talk/discussion page of this toolset at http://wiki.tockdom.com/wiki/Cealgair%27s_CT_Downloader.
 If you don't have an account on the Wiiki and you don't want to make one, you can contact me on discord (cealgair#9784), but keep in mind that I don't check it very often.